• Latest

 Inside pitts rivers museum

-When you visit the Pitt Rivers, you enter a world of man-made marvels where artifacts from the past and from all over the world contribute to illustrating the diversity of human civilization.
+When you visit the Pitt Rivers, you enter a world of man-made marvels where artifacts from the past and from all over the world illustrate human civilization’s diversity.
 It is an anthropology and world archaeology museum.

 Highlights